nuejs/nue/packages/nuemark/README.md

 ![Web page in read and edit mode](https://nuejs.org/img/nuemark-content-big.png)

-*In above*: Web page being edited on the left and it's content on the right.
+*In above*: The content and the result.
+Nuemark puts you into content-first mindset.

 ### Documentation